-Dr. Wiebke Lamer is the EMA Fellow specialising in International Relations for the academic year 2016/2017.
-In this role she liaises with EMA professors and students, and teaches the International Relations Rolling Seminar.
+Dr. Wiebke Lamer is the EMA Fellow specialising in International Relations.
+In this role, she liaises with EMA students and professors, and teaches the International Relations Rolling Seminar.
 She also lectures on the topic of media and democracy and conducts academic skills and thesis proposal workshops.

 Before embarking on her graduate studies, Wiebke worked as an online marketing specialist at Google’s European headquarters in Dublin, Ireland.